This new commission by British artist Ed Atkins is the inaugural exhibition in a partnership between the New Museum and Nokia Bell Labs.

 The newly commissioned video will be presented within an impoverished and estranged domestic scene of embroideries, paintings, and text compositions—the latter made in collaboration with the anonymous author project, Contemporary Art Writing Daily.
 This staging will not only interrogate certain limits of communication and empathy, but also reimagine constituent technologies simultaneously as forms of sustenance and existential threat.
 Combining computer data and concrete matter, Atkins tests the borders of digital simulation and proximity, looking to the ways in which technologies both mediate intimacy and shape human relationships.
 “I think of it as augmented and simulated sentiment, comparing and supplementing it with those objects and materials we might more familiarly expect to surrogate our love,” the artist explains.

-Atkins’s presentation will be the first in a series of exhibitions produced in collaboration with scientists, engineers, and researchers from the Experiments in Art and Technology (E.A.T.) program at Nokia Bell Labs.
+Atkins’s is the culmination of a series of exhibitions produced in collaboration with scientists, engineers, and researchers from the Experiments in Art and Technology (E.A.T.) program at Nokia Bell Labs.
 Inspired by the pioneering legacy of E.A.T., the series aims to channel the interdisciplinary spirit initiated in the 1960s by Bell Labs engineers in collaboration with artists such as John Cage, Lucinda Childs, Marta Minujín, Robert Rauschenberg, and Stan VanDerBeek.

 This partnership also builds upon Nokia Bell Labs’s support of the E.A.T. track at NEW INC, the New Museum’s cultural incubator, which provides artists, technologists, and others with the tools to make and research born-digital art through mentorship from staff at Nokia Bell Labs and Rhizome, the New Museum affiliate that champions born-digital art and culture.
 Through its relationship with the Museum, Nokia Bell Labs provides artists with access to cutting-edge motion-capture and communication technologies, alongside the support of experts in the field.
 In turn, through the resulting interdisciplinary collaboration and intellectual exchange, participating artists also inform new research paths for those technologies.